nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_document_profiles.md

 When using ITK3 there is an outer bundle structure which is called the [ITK3 send payload bundle structure](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_messages.html#itk-send-payload-bundle-diagram) for use with ITK3.

-This diagram only goes to one level due to the complexity and size of the document profile.Below is the key to the diagram.
+This diagram only goes to one level due to the complexity and size of the document Profile.
+Below is the key to the diagram.

 <img src="images/explore/Key.png" style="width: 75%;max-width: 75%;">